maidsafe/rfcs/proposed/0000-nat-traversal.md

 socket rather than one or the other technique depending on the situation.

 A draft of the public-facing API of the library is proposed below.
-Most error/result types are ommitted from the proposal both for clarity and because it's not always obvious where these types are necessary until it comes to implementing it.
+Most error/result types are omitted from the proposal both for clarity and because it's not always obvious where these types are necessary until it comes to implementing it.
 As this is a blocking-based API this should not be an issue - errors will simply be returned where they occur.